adrianburgoscolas/my-react-app/README.md

 # Calc Web App

+A calculator.
 This project was created using ReactJS and Redux